timothyhull/100daysofcode/days/_17/README.md

 ## Tasks:

-:white_check_mark: Create pytest functions to create title case and reversed name order lists
+:white_check_mark: Create pytest and primary functions to create title case and reversed name order lists

-:white_check_mark: Create pytest functions to create a title case list using a generator
+:white_check_mark: Create pytest and primary functions to create a title case list, using a generator

+:white_large_square: Create pytest and primary functions to randomly create first name pairs, using a generator

 :white_large_square: Complete Day 17 exercise